 Innovative finance ISA: This is a unique type of ISA for savers willing to take a bigger risk.
 The savings are invested in peer-to-peer loans and crowdfunding.

 Junior ISA: For under-18s only is the Junior ISA, which can be opened by parents.
-Additionally, once you have opened a Junior ISA for your child, then family and friends can contribute with one-off lump sums, or even regular deposits.
+Additionally, once you have opened a Junior ISA for your child, family and friends can contribute one-off lump sums or regular deposits.
 A Junior ISA can be either cash or stocks and shares.
 This can be used to build savings towards starting adult life.
 It can accept transfers from Child Trust Funds.

 Help to buy ISA: These are suitable for first time buyers looking to save a deposit for their first home.
 You can pay in £200 a month, up to £12,000 over the lifetime of the plan and it can be opened with a one off lump sum of up to £1,000.
 The government will then add on 25% when you purchase your first home in the UK for a purchase value under the government limits (depending on the area in which you buy).
 Please note that you can no longer open a Help to Buy ISA, but you can still pay into an existing one until November 2029.